iTwin/presentation/packages/hierarchies/README.md

 ### Hierarchy definition

 A hierarchy definition is what describes the hierarchy by defining what child nodes to return for a given parent node.
 In this package that is achieved though the `HierarchyDefinition` interface, which has one required method - `defineHierarchyLevel`.
 The method's responsibility is to create a `HierarchyLevelDefinition` for a given parent node.
-A `HierarchyLevelDefinition` is actually just a set of `HierarchyNodesDefinition` objects, which either describe a single custom node, or an ECSQL query that returns a number of ECInstance nodes.
+A `HierarchyLevelDefinition` is actually just a set of `HierarchyNodesDefinition` objects, which either describe a single generic node, or an ECSQL query that returns a number of ECInstance nodes.
 When `HierarchyLevelDefinition` consists of more than 1 `HierarchyNodesDefinition`, the hierarchy level is combined from multiple sets of nodes.

 In case of ECSQL queries for creating the hierarchy level, the definition may want to select some extra information and assign it to the nodes.
 For that purpose, there's an optional `HierarchyDefinition.parseNode` method, which lets the definition parse the query results handle those extra columns.